 Sometimes the college decision comes down to choosing between a public and private school.
 Public colleges tend to be more affordable at face value, and also come with larger class sizes and larger campuses.
-In comparison, private colleges offer …
+In comparison, private colleges offer smaller, …

 Tag: choosing a college